MODERN SLAVERY STATEMENT

 2. COMPANY POLICIES

 In line with our company's stance on eliminating modern slavery, our European Supplier Code of Conduct sets out the principles and standards expected of all suppliers to enable our business to grow responsibly and sustainably.
 We expect our suppliers to conduct business based on integrity, honesty, openness and fairness towards all stakeholders, including its employees, sub-suppliers, business partners, shareholders and any person who is involved or affected by the business activities of the supplier.
-This links intrinsically with our core values which we expect all members of staff and suppliers to abide by, of promoting a customer-driven corporate culture, embracing every opportunity for greater challenge, creating synergy through a sense of togetherness, an emphasis on the individual and a respect for the diversity of culture and customs.
+This links intrinsically with our core values which we expect all members of staff and suppliers to abide by, of promoting a customer-driven corporate culture, embracing every opportunity for a greater challenge, creating synergy through a sense of togetherness, an emphasis on the individual, and a respect for the diversity of culture and customs.

 3. MODERN SLAVERY COMPLIANCE OFFICER

 We have a dedicated compliance officer our President & CEO, Paul Philpott, who engages with the issue of modern slavery at all levels across the business, ensuring we are complying with all laws and regulations in respect of it and ensuring modern slavery does not exist in our business or supply chain.